kasjens/shepherd/README.md

 - **Dependencies** - Do tasks need to run in sequence?
 - **Parallel Potential** - Can work be done simultaneously?

-### 2. Workflow Selection
+### 2. Advanced Workflow Selection
-Based on the analysis, Shepherd selects the optimal workflow pattern:
+Based on the analysis, Shepherd intelligently selects the optimal workflow pattern:
 - **Sequential** - Tasks that must run one after another
 - **Parallel** - Independent tasks that can run simultaneously
-- **Conditional** - Different paths based on conditions
+- **Conditional** - Dynamic branching based on context evaluation and conditions
-- **Iterative** - Repeated refinement until quality goals are met
+- **Iterative** - Quality-driven refinement with convergence criteria until standards are met
-- **Hierarchical** - Complex coordination with specialized teams
+- **Hierarchical** - Multi-level team coordination with executive management and specialist delegation
+- **Hybrid** - Complex scenarios combining multiple patterns

 ### 3. Agent Creation
 Shepherd creates specialized AI agents based on detected task types: